Aml Ameen: 2020–present

 Ameen's own debut as a director was announced in November 2020.
-Boxing Day was released on 3 December 2021 and, as the writer, Ameen used elements from his own life, "I kind of draw from inspiration from different moments in my family [..] my parents got divorced when I was 15, not when I was 28, so I just kind of reconstructed everything a little bit to suit the film and to suit the dramatic purposes.
-But a lot of the characters [...] are based on my real sister, my real father."
-The film stars Ameen, Aja Naomi King, Leigh-Anne Pinnock (in her film debut), Marianne Jean-Baptiste, Stephen Dillane and Martina Laird.
+Boxing Day was released on 3 December 2021 and, as the writer, Ameen used elements from his own life.
+The film stars Ameen, Aja Naomi King, Leigh-Anne Pinnock (in her film debut), Marianne Jean-Baptiste, Stephen Dillane, and Martina Laird.
 Boxing Day received mixed reviews.

-He also played the role of Tom in the podcast The Left Right Game.
+He played the role of Tom in the podcast The Left Right Game.

 In addition to his theatrical work, Ameen has used his voice to shed light on issues within the industry.
-In 2022, he featured in a BBC Radio 4 documentary My name Is Ricardo P Lloyd.
+In 2022, he featured in a BBC Radio 4 documentary My name Is Ricardo P Lloyd, exploring race in theatre.

 Recognition

 He was named one of The Times newspaper's "Ones To Watch" for 2006, and won "Best actor in a TV performance" at the 2007 Screen Nation Awards.